fuscofrancesco/naive-tsp/README.md

 ## Usage

+You will need [node JS](https://nodejs.org/en/) installed.

+### Option 1: clone this repo

-You can start by using the sample graph included in the code, like this:
+You can clone this repo and start by using the sample graph included in the code, like this:
 ```sh
 node .
 >.tsp A